Monday, November 26 2018

 Understanding this gives a more comprehensive context to the understanding of Matthew 16:13ff.
 Of all the places for a Jewish Rabbi to bring His students, Caesarea Philippi had to be of some question in the minds of the disciples.
 Not only would it be the equivalent of holding a midnight Bible study in Patpong, Bangkok (red light district), regardless of one’s belief in idols or not, it would be next to the notorious opening to the underworld.

 Here Christ stands in Caesarea Philippi with His disciples and asks them, “Who do people say that I am?”
-In the midst of a hub of hedonistic idolatry, the question is answered by Peter in almost a purely Jewish fashion (“John the Baptist, Elijah, Jeremiah”).
+Amid a hub of hedonistic idolatry, the question is answered by Peter in almost a purely Jewish fashion (“John the Baptist, Elijah, Jeremiah”).
 It would be akin to the typical “church answer” to open questions.
 But undoubtedly, the eerie location had to be on their minds.
-Then Jesus asks Peter the same question, except in regard to him personally.
+Then Jesus asks Peter the same question, except regarding him personally.
 “Who do you say that I am?”
 Then Peter gives his great confession of faith.
 “You are the Christ, the Son of the living God.”
 But what Jesus speaks next is phenomenally connected to the geographical context.
-Jesus calls him “Peter (masculine – Petros),” which essentially means “rocky.”
-Then Christ says it is upon this “rock (feminine – petras),” that He will build His church and the gates of “Hades” will not overpower it.
-Thus, while standing in front of stone shrines to idols, Jesus proclaims His church to built on the “rock” of the confession of true faith.
+Jesus calls him “Peter (masculine - Petros),” which essentially means “rocky.”
+Then Christ says it is upon this “rock (feminine – petras),” that He will build His church, and the gates of “Hades” will not overpower it.
+Thus, while standing in front of stone shrines to idols, Jesus proclaims His church to be built on the “rock” of the confession of true faith.
 Moreover, before this legendary doorway for the underworld and the gods, He states that even the gates of hell will not prevail against His church.
 Not only would this crush imaginary fears, but true fears of evil as well.
 Then adding to the wonderful news, Jesus tells them that He will hand them the “keys of the kingdom of heaven.”
 So, the false gate of hell is vanquished with no power and the entrance to the kingdom of heaven is at their hand.

 Going back in time before the coming of Christ, Herod the Great (20 BC) was given the district of Paneas by Augustus.
 In response, Herod built a temple constructed of white marble to honor the Emperor.
 Herod dies shortly thereafter (4 BC), and Philip inherits the area as a part of his tetrarchy.
 He reconstructs the city and renames it “Caesarea,” in honor of Augustus.
-Philip used his own name in conjunction with Caesarea, in order to distinguish it separately from the existing city of Caesarea.
+Philip used his name in conjunction with Caesarea, to distinguish it separately from the existing city of Caesarea.
 Agrippa II (ca. 53 AD) increased the size of the city and changed the name to Neronias, to honor Nero.
 The name did not stick, however.
 Josephus records that during the First Jewish War, Vespasian and his legions rested in the city.
 After the fall of the Temple in Jerusalem, Emperor Titus sends some of the captives to Caesarea Philippi to have them thrown to wild beasts.